 Most of us will experience emotional distress at some time in our lives.
 For some it will be a short-lived experience, for others something which continues to overshadow their life.

 Causes may include:

 - Life-changing events, such as becoming physically or mentally unwell

 Counselling is a non-judgmental, confidential relationship, valuing each person as a unique individual.
 Counsellors do not give advice; they help their clients to find the answers that are right for them.
 Counselling can provide an opportunity to explore emotional problems, together with a chance to look at how difficulties from the past continue to impact on the present and can also be the means for personal growth and development.

-Lifecraft Counselling Service is an organisational member of The British Association for Counselling and Psychotherapy (BACP).
+Lifecraft Counselling Service is BACP Accredited and we are an organisational member of The British Association for Counselling and Psychotherapy (BACP).
 The counselling team work in accordance with the BACP Ethical Framework for the Counselling Professions and adhere to our own comprehensive procedures and guidelines.
 Professional supervision is provided to counsellors to ensure they maintain a high standard of professional and ethical practice.

 “It’s a confidential service; an opportunity to express my feelings, fears, problems, worries”